Fall-2021-Stat-340/FinalProject/ProgressReport2.md

 ### Statistical Methods
 To answer our first statistical question, we will use the `GDP_per_capita_(current_US$)` column as the measure of economic stability.
 Every unique year and indicator combination will be a feature used for prediction, with each record being a country.
 We are still planning to use model fitting to find column’s coefficients and PCA to simplify our model.
 These methods will tell us the most important indicators.

---- maybe remove this whole part?---
-Our second question can be answered by regressing our predictors on each other.
-We can see if they are correlated with each other or not, and if so, whether or not they all predict our response variable (`GDP_per_capita_(current_US$)`).
-For that, we can pick out individual predictors and assess how well they predict our response variable and compare those performances to when all predictors are used.
-This can allow us to eliminate predictors that don't correlate well with our response and are only correlated with other predictors that do predict our response.
-PCA can also be used here to further simplify our models by finding the most important component directions.

 For our first hypothesis, we first fit a linear regression model to predict GDP per capita using all the first five principal components, achieving a multiple R-squared score of 0.7297 and an adjusted R-squared value of 0.7164.
 We plan to use k-fold cross validation to evaluate our model on unseen data.
 We also plan to try using regularization (i.e. ridge regression or LASSO) to pick features that best predict our GDP per capita response variable and reduce overfitting.
 For this part, we are also thinking of using cross validation to choose the optimal alpha value (tuning parameter).
 Furthermore, we are interested to see if any interaction effects exist between our predictors, and if adding interaction terms will improve our model outcome.